gilcloud/sbt-gitlab/README.md

 addSbtPlugin("nl.zolotko.sbt" % "sbt-gitlab" % "0.0.7")
 ```

-And then configure the plugin in your build.sbt file by overriding gitlabDomain (default is gitlab.com) and
+You can configure the plugin in your build.sbt file by overriding `gitlabDomain` (default is `"gitlab.com"`), and optionally
-gitlabGroupId/gitlabProjectId, for example:
+`gitlabGroupId`/`gitlabProjectId`, for example:

 ```scala
 gitlabDomain := "gitlab.your-company.com"